Statement of Mutual Expectations between the Department of Astronomy and its Graduate Students

 - Training in the preparation of oral and written scholarly presentations; in particular, advice and support for the writing of at least one paper for publication

 - Introductions, for example at conferences, to other members of the field

 - Assistance and advice with job searches

 The Department of Astronomy's Guarantee of Funding for Its Graduate Students

 The department provides full funding during the academic year for six years, with the following conditions.
 Students must be in good standing and making adequate progress towards the Ph.D. degree.
 For students not funded on a grant as a Research Assistant, the support is in the form of a Teaching Assistantship.
-TA support requires the ability to lead a discussion section; if English is a second language, students have one year from arrival on campus to achieve the needed proficiency to teach in the classroom.
+TA support requires the ability to lead a discussion section; if English is a second language, students have one year from arrival on campus to pass the university's International Teaching Assistant evaluation and be cleared to teach in the classroom.
 Continued support as a Teaching Assistant requires satisfactory evaluations from students and instructors.

 Students beyond the 6th year who require department support may apply for continued funding.
 In past years, virtually all students making satisfactory progress have been fully funded to the completion of their Ph.D.